ThomasLastName/answers_680/README.md

 - [x] Have git installed on your computer

 **Installation Steps Using git:**
 Navigate  to the `Lib` folder of the version of python you want to use.
-Once there, command `git clone https://github.com/ThomasLastName/answers_680.git`, which will create and populate folder called `answers_680` in the same directory.
+Once there, command `git clone https://github.com/ThomasLastName/answers_680.git`, which will create and populate a folder called `answers_680` in the same directory.

 For example, given that the directory of my `Lib` folder is `C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib` on my personal computer, I would navigate there by pasting `cd C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib` into the Windows command line, and then I would paste `git clone https://github.com/ThomasLastName/answers_680.git`.